📋 Quick Summary

 Robot Moves in the Wrong Direction

-If forward drives the car backward, swap the two wires for all four motors at the motor shield terminals.
+If forward drives the car backward, try swapping the two wires for all four motors at the motor shield terminals.
 If the car turns opposite to the expected direction, swap the left-side and right-side motor connections or adjust the code.

 One Side of the Car Does Not Move

-Check the wiring on the non-working side.
+Start by checking the wiring on the non-working side.
 Make sure the motor wires are firmly inserted into the screw terminals and that the terminal screws are tight.
-Test the motors individually by running only motor1 or motor3 in the code.
-If a terminal on the shield is damaged, try using a different M-terminal.
+To narrow it down, test the motors individually by running only motor1 or motor3 in the code.
+Likewise, if a terminal on the shield is damaged, try using a different M-terminal.

 App Connects but Buttons Do Nothing

-Verify that the app is sending the correct characters (F, B, L, R, S).
-In MIT App Inventor, make sure the BluetoothClient component is properly linked in the blocks and that SendText uses the exact uppercase characters expected by the Arduino code.
-Also confirm that Label1 shows “Connected” after pairing.
+First, verify that the app is sending the correct characters (F, B, L, R, S).
+In MIT App Inventor, also make sure the BluetoothClient component is properly linked in the blocks and that SendText uses the exact uppercase characters expected by the Arduino code.
+In addition, confirm that Label1 shows “Connected” after pairing.

 Motors Are Weak or Inconsistent

-Weak motors usually indicate a power problem.
-Replace the batteries with fresh ones or switch to a higher-capacity battery pack.
-Four DC motors under load draw significant current, and depleted batteries cannot deliver enough.
-Also check all power connections for loose wires.
+Weak motors usually point to a power problem.
+Try replacing the batteries with fresh ones or switching to a higher-capacity battery pack.
+After all, four DC motors under load draw significant current, and depleted batteries cannot deliver enough.
+Also, check all power connections for loose wires.

 Robot Keeps Moving After Button Release

-This means the stop command (S) is not being sent or received when you lift your finger.
+This means the stop command (S) is not getting sent or received when you lift your finger.
 In the app, make sure every button has both a TouchDown block (to send the movement command) and a TouchUp block (to send “S”).
-If the TouchUp blocks are missing, the Arduino never receives the stop command.
+In particular, if the TouchUp blocks are missing, the Arduino never receives the stop command.

 Battery Power Is Insufficient

-If the Arduino resets when motors start or the car behaves erratically, the battery pack cannot supply enough current.
-Use a pack rated for at least 2A continuous output.
-Rechargeable NiMH AA batteries or a 2S Li-ion pack with a BMS work well for four-motor robot cars.
+If the Arduino resets when motors start, or if the car behaves erratically, the battery pack probably cannot supply enough current.
+Instead, use a pack rated for at least 2A continuous output.
+For example, rechargeable NiMH AA batteries or a 2S Li-ion pack with a BMS work well for four-motor robot cars.

 Yes.
 The HC-06 works as a slave-only Bluetooth module, which is exactly what this project needs.
 The wiring and baud rate are the same.
 The only difference is that the HC-06 cannot initiate connections, but since the phone always initiates, this does not matter.
 See our HC-05 vs. HC-06 comparison for details.